archit-sagar-unbxd/search-JS-library/docs/configurations/urlConfig.md

 1. `addToUrl`: A config that allows users to append this parameter to the URL.
 2. `algo`: Short for algorithm, this parameter lets users choose a specific computational method or process to apply.
 3. `keyReplacer`: A config which allows to change the way this config is represented in the URL.
+This config is applicable when `algo = KEY_VALUE_REPLACER`.
 4. `valueReplacer`: A config which allows to change the way the selected value is represented in the URL.
+This config is applicable when `algo = KEY_VALUE_REPLACER`.

 ### Configurations
 {: .d-inline-block }